CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     export CLASS_GIT_COMMIT="8df566c1ff2d0b3e40e106567c435575aea337be"
     export CLASS_NAME="class_public"

 As long as your new CAMB/CLASS makefiles are not altered to the extend that the `.patch` files located on `camb_changes`, and also listed above, fail, that is all what is needed.
-In this case, the scripts below will handle the download and compilation of CAMB/CLASS Boltznman codes.

-    # setup scripts: they download CAMB/CLASS and apply the appropriate patches.
-    installation_scripts/setup_class.sh
-    installation_scripts/setup_camb.sh

-    installation_scripts/compile_class.sh
-    installation_scripts/compile_camb.sh

 ## Switching the default CAMB/CLASS (the not-so-easy way) <a name="appendix_new_camb_class_medium"></a>